x

 This article will introduce you to the basics of Unmoderated Usability Testing.
 We will explain why you should conduct such testing, how to prepare tasks, or how to recruit the right participants.

-Unmoderated usability testing is definitely on the rise.
-The fact that it’s cheaper, faster, and more accessible than moderated or in-person research makes it popular.
-Nowadays, it is sometimes even the only option for UX teams to conduct user research.
-Let us take a look at what unmoderated usability testing is.
+Unmoderated usability studies are definitely on the rise.
+The fact that they are cheaper, faster, and more accessible than a moderated study or in-person research makes them as popular as never before.
+Nowadays, unmoderated tests are sometimes the only option for UX teams to conduct user research.

 What is an Unmoderated Usability Study?

 An unmoderated usability study is where respondents are not guided by a moderator.
 The test is prepared beforehand, and respondents complete it on their own.
-With an unmoderated usability study, all you have to do is to prepare the study and recruit people to complete it.
-The advantage of this study is that the number of participants is unlimited.
+With an unmoderated usability study, all you have to do is prepare the study and recruit people to complete it.
+The advantage of this method is that the number of participants that can participate in the test is unlimited.

 What is Unmoderated Usability Testing?

-Unmoderated usability testing entails creating your unmoderated usability study – usually in an online tool – and distributing it to your participants, which can then complete the study in their own time, remotely.
+Unmoderated usability testing entails creating unmoderated tests – usually in an online user testing toolthat allow participants to conduct remote testing.
 As participants complete the study on their own, no supervisor is needed.
 As a result, with unmoderated testing, you can collect much more information in a much shorter time at a lower cost.

-According to the to NNgroup “User Experience encompasses all aspects of the end-users interaction with the company, its services, and its products.”
+According to the to Nielsen Norman Group “User Experience encompasses all aspects of the end-users interaction with the company, its services, and its products.”

-It is a great way to test and collect valuable feedback on websites or other products.
-It is frequently used throughout a product’s whole lifecycle and provides a lot of insights into a user’s behavior.
+It is a great way to test and collect valuable insights on websites or other products.
+It is frequently used throughout a product’s whole lifecycle and provides feedback from people.
+Based on the sample size the data can provide a lot of insights into a user’s behavior.

 What is Website Testing?

-Website Testing is a tool from the UX research platform UXtweak for conducting unmoderated usability tests that also integrates techniques of Session Recording.
-This gives you the ability to conduct user tests online and then replay user interactions like a video.
-Allowing you to pinpoint the exact place and time when users had issues completing their objectives.
+Website Testing is a tool from the UX research platform UXtweak for conducting unmoderated usability tests that also integrate techniques of Session Recording.
+This gives you the ability to conduct unmoderated tests online and then replay user interactions like a video.
+Allowing you to pinpoint the exact place and time when usability issues have occurred.

 What can you find out with Unmoderated Testing?